National Association of Legislative Information Technology ByLaws and Standing Orders

 Article 7: Nomination, Election and Terms of Officers

-1. Nominating Committee: Prior to each annual meeting of the Association, the Chair shall appoint from the general membership of the Association a nominating committee consisting of three members and designate one of the three members as the Chair of the committee.
+1. Nominating Committee: Prior to each annual business meeting of the Association, the Chair shall appoint from the general membership of the Association a nominating committee consisting of three members and designate one of the three members as the Chair of the committee.

 2. Duties of Nominating Committee: The Nominating Committee shall compile a slate of nominees for the offices of Chair, Vice-Chair, and Secretary.

 3. Election.
-The slate of nominees shall be submitted by the Chair of the Nominating Committee to the Association at the annual meeting.
+The slate of nominees shall be submitted by the Chair of the Nominating Committee to the Association at the annual business meeting.
 The slate of nominees shall be elected by a simple majority of the general members of the Association present and voting.

-4. Terms of Officers: The terms of officers of the Association shall commence at the close of the annual meeting at which they are elected and shall continue through the next ensuing annual meeting.
+4. Terms of Officers: The terms of officers of the Association shall commence at the close of the annual business meeting at which they are elected and shall continue through the next ensuing annual business meeting.

 Article 8: Directors